k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 KConfig::_data[$object_name].

 Secondly, every class has an initialize method which also takes a KConfig object and then calls the parent initialize.
-[:note] The initialize method is actually called by KObject, which nearly all Koowa classes inherit from. [/:note]
+{::note} The initialize method is actually called by KObject, which nearly all Koowa classes inherit from. {:/note}

 This passing of the config allows Koowa to slowly build things up, allowing classes to independently do the work and pass this information along in a consistent manner to later classes.